miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 ## Recommended Tools

 ### 1. Visualization & Analysis: `madge`
-Before you start moving files, you need to see the mess. `madge` is excellent for generating visual graphs of your dependencies and finding circular references.
+Before we start moving files, we need to see the mess. `madge` is excellent for generating visual graphs of our dependencies and finding circular references.

 *   **Install**: `npm install -g madge`
 *   **Usage**: